rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/_index.md

 ## Rancher UI

-When creating a cluster using one of the options described in [Rancher Launched Kubenernetes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), you can configure basic K8s options using the **Cluster Options** section.
+When creating a cluster using one of the options described in [Rancher Launched Kubernetes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters), you can configure basic K8s options using the **Cluster Options** section.

-From this section allows you choose:
+From this section you can choose:

 - The version of Kubernetes installed on your cluster nodes.
 Rancher uses its own version of Kubernetes based on [hyperkube](https://hub.docker.com/r/kubernetesonarm/hyperkube/), but packaged with more utilities.